zenno-astronautics/metalang99/README.md

 TODO: the main example.

 Epilepsy enables you to easily develop both small and complex metaprograms for the C/C++ preprocessor.
-Among others, you have algebraic data types, control expressions, and currying at your disposal.
+Its prominent features include algebraic data types, general recursion, and currying.

 ## Overview